npon97/binauralsensoryaugmentation/README.md

 This project is a master's project by Nathan Phipps O'Neill.
 The code in this repository aims to interact with a GPS, magnetometer and headphones to augment a human's navigational ability with audio.
+A portfolio will contain more information on this project implementation, especially the Project Design and Implementation appendix.
+It is recommended to read that document or reference it when more informative content is needed.

 ## Wiki
 For a complete bash history of the setup, see HISTORY.txt. **Note:** *Most of the*